diffplug/gitfromscratch/Branches/Reflog.md

 ## My work is still gone...

+Not for long!
 Git has a mechanism called the reflog.  **Every change to a branch is logged to the reflog**.
 This means that you can go into the reflog and see where a branch used to be.
 Let's use the reflog to get back your life's work.

 ![How to restore your life's work](Reflog_LifesWorkRestore.gif)